Shingles Herpes Zoster

-What does shingles look like?
+What does Shingles Herpes Zoster look like?

 The first thing you should notice is a patch of red spots that develop on the skin, causing the skin around them to turn pink/red.
 After a while these will blister, and can fill with blood or pus.
-Following this, the blisters will scab, and fall off over a period of 2-3 weeks.
+After this, the blisters will scab, and fall off over a period of 2-3 weeks.

-The rash typically presents on a single area of skin on one side of the body only, never crossing over to the other side.
-The shape of the rash is wholly dependent on the the nerve endings affected.
+The rash presents on a single area of skin on one side of the body only, never crossing over to the other side.
+The shape of the rash wholly depends on the the nerve endings affected.
 While shingles can affect any area, the virus typically presents as a band running around half of the chest, or along the arm/leg.
 Dark scabs may present following the infection, especially if the attack is severe.
 It is not common for shingles to affect the area around the face, but in some cases it can present near the eye and cause further complications.

 How can shingles be treated?